Open Game License: Leaked OGL1.1 draft

 In the days following the leak, IGN, Vice, The Guardian, Financial Times and many other industry focused outlets reported on negative reactions from both fans and professional content creators.
 ComicBook.com reported that it had "spoken with over 20 small to mid-sized creators who have said that in-progress projects set to be published under the OGL have been placed on hold due to" the terms in the leak.
 Many designers had also reported considering switching role-playing game systems entirely.
 As part of a grassroots campaign protesting against the reported terms of the new OGL, over 66,000 people have signed the "#OpenDND" internet petition within days of its launch.
 This included "several well-known D&D community members" such as "Baldur's Gate: Descent into Avernus writer M.T.
 Black, prominent D&D streamer Mark Hulmes (who recently ran a streaming show for Wizards of the Coast on D&D's streaming channel), and Mike Shea, publisher of Sly Flourish".
 There was also an online movement to cancel subscriptions to D&D Beyond; Io9 reported that per their sources at Wizards "the result of these cancellations and their impact on the bottom line of Wizards of the Coast is not negligible" and led to scrambling by upper management "to adjust their messaging around the situation".
 Starburst commented that "historically when the owners of Dungeons and Dragons attempt to restrict what people can do with the game, it leads to a boom in other tabletop roleplaying games.
 This is happening right now".
 Both Kobold Press and MCDM Productions announced upcoming new tabletop RPG systems with both stating their respective systems would be open games.
 Paizo then announced a new Open RPG Creative License (ORC), an open, perpetual, and irrevocable system-agnostic license, as a direct response to the reported changes to the OGL.
 They stated that the license would not be owned by Paizo or any RPG publisher, to protect against future attempts to modify or rescind it.
-Additional publishers, such as Kobold Press, Chaosium, Green Ronin, Legendary Games, and Rogue Genius Games, will be part of the ORC development process.
+Additional publishers, such as Kobold Press, Chaosium, Green Ronin, Legendary Games, and Rogue Genius Games, stated they would join the ORC development process.
 Another initiative is from Free League Publishing, which announced two licenses, for its Year Zero game system and another for its upcoming fantasy RPG Dragonbane.